 This, combined with their support for independent and sustainable farms, shows that Sunbasket is serious about modeling good corporate citizenship.
 Simply put, this is a company you’ll likely be able to support without qualms of conscience.

 What About Packaging and Recycling?

 One specific concern about sustainability is packaging.
-After all, Sun Basket delivers meals in a box, which can’t help but produce a lot of physical waste.
+After all, Sunbasket meals are delivered to your door in a box, which can’t help but produce a lot of physical waste.
 What steps do they take to ensure eco-friendly packaging?

-- Sun Basket also lists a lot of ways in which their boxes can be reused around your home.
+- Sunbasket also lists a lot of ways in which the items in their boxes can be reused around your home.

 - Reclaimed denim is used as insulation.